Cosmic-ray boosted dark matter in Xe-based direct detection experiments

 The quest for particle DM through DD experiments has achieved unprecedented background suppression which allows us to probe various well motivated DM models.
 This mainly revolves around the search for weak-scale DM-nuclear scattering.
 However, the growing interest in the light-dark sector has triggered the search for light DM ($m_{\chi} \lesssim 1$ GeV) particles in DD experiments.
 This can be done broadly by lowering the threshold of the detector, changing the target, or boosting the ambient DM particles.
 We focus on the CR boosted DM scenario.
 Particularly we explore the prospect of detecting cosmic ray boosted sub-GeV DM in light of recent LZ results and future xenon experiments.

 With the current LZ result, in the absence of any DM signal, we set the leading constraint on SI DM-nucleon scattering cross-section for sub-GeV DM.
 Using the parametric form of CR flux as the input, we show that the latest LZ result sets a factor $\sim 2$ stringent constraint compared to the same XENON1T limit for DM mass near 1 MeV.
 We also find that for XENONnT/LZ(future) and Darwin, there would be factors of $\sim 3$ and $\sim 10$ improvements, respectively.
-With XENONnT result around the corner, there is a chance of discovering CRDM or, at the very least, ruling out the new regions of SI DM-nucleon scattering cross-section.
+This would allow for complementary probe of SI DM-nucleon scattering cross-section.

 \paragraph*{Acknowledgements\,:} TNM thanks IOE-IISc fellowship program for financial assistance.
 RL acknowledges financial support from the Infosys foundation (Bangalore), institute start-up funds, and Department of Science and Technology (Govt. of India) for the grant SRG/2022/001125.